One patient’s day-by-day account of her embolization and recovery—Cara N.

 “I had sex two weeks after surgery.
 I was nervous, but it was fine.
 I was mostly waiting for my groin to make sure I didn’t irritate anything.
 I felt a small amount of cramping afterwards.”

-“I could see and feel my enlarged uterus while I lay on my back before embo.
+“I could see and feel my enlarged uterus while I laid on my back before embo.
 I noticed that I can’t find it now.
 It took a couple of months for my uterus to go down.
 It feels great; there is less pressure on my bladder.”

 “Before the embo, I was starting to feel pretty sorry for myself, I couldn’t go to the beach and surf with my friends, I couldn’t even relax to sleep at night because I was always worried about the bleeding.
 Even at work, I couldn’t concentrate (speaking in front of a group of people) because I was constantly worried about excessive bleeding.
 I feel normal now.
 I can’t wait for summer to be able to go to the beach.
-Just to be able to live life without worrying about bleeding through your pants.
+Just to be able to live life without worrying about bleeding through my pants.
 I had so many embarrassing moments because it was so unpredictable!
 Before embo, there were so many activities that I didn’t do when I was having my period.
 Now, I don’t even have to think about it.”

 Best and Worst

 “The best thing about embo is the relief in symptoms.
 I couldn’t believe how quickly I saw relief.
 It’s truly amazing how a small nick in your groin can make it all go away.
 The worst thing is that my previous doctor didn’t tell me about embolization.
-I did all of the research on my own after having an unsuccessful laproscopy.
+I did all of the research on my own after having an unsuccessful laparoscopy.
 It makes me mad and sad that I could have had embolization earlier and I wouldn’t have had to live through an unsuccessful surgery and another year of symptoms.”